Developer Guidelines

 maximum of two genres and five tags.

-5.5 Age Group
+5.5 Age Groups

 It is mandatory to select the appropriate age groups for your game, as this will help to define